FutureCoder9/Cyclon/SQL_Query_Optimization_Project/README.md

 🔗 **Part of the [Cyclon Oracle Project](https://github.com/yourusername/Cyclon)**

 ## 🚀 Overview
-This subproject optimizes a slow SQL query in an Oracle database using **indexing, materialized views, and execution plan analysis**.
-It demonstrates practical SQL tuning skills.
+This subproject demonstrates practical SQL tuning techniques to optimize a slow SQL query in an Oracle database.
+The goal is to improve performance using execution plan analysis, indexing, and materialized views.

 ---

 ## 📌 Problem
-The following query, which calculates **total sales per customer**, is running slowly:
+The following SQL query, which calculates total sales per customer, is running slowly due to full table scans and inefficient aggregation:

 ```sql
 SELECT c.customer_id, c.first_name, c.last_name,